artbels/mongo-table-admin/README.md

 ### plans
 - [*] multiple times faster saving and deleting using concurrent requests and grouping
 - [*] use Visual QueryBuilder to build queries
-- [*] switch to Handsontable BeforeRemoveRow and BeforeChange events
 - [*] use ace editor for json edit
 - [*] set projection and limit for query
-- [*] manage projection as a table, not a JSON
 - [*] add/delete multiple fields at once
 - [*] refactor schema management
 - [ ] select whether to run function for the whole collection or based on query